aam/Halide/apps/rs/README.md

 mount -o remount,rw /system
 ```

-Once folder /data/tmp is created with write permissions continue with example execution.
+Once folder /data/tmp is created with write permissions, continue with example execution.
 You will need to have android ndk in the path:
 ```
 $ ./run.sh
 ...